Rajatdev937/Python-Mini-Projects/README.md

-# Python-Mini-Projects
+# 🚀 Python Mini Projects
+---

+## 📌 About the Repository

-A collection of beginner-friendly Python mini projects designed to strengthen core programming concepts and problem-solving skills.
-This repository includes simple yet fun ,creative,amazing and  practial projects covering logic building, basic algorithms, and real-world use cases.
+✨ A curated collection of **fun, creative, and beginner-friendly Python mini projects** designed to strengthen core programming concepts and enhance problem-solving skills.

+## 📂 Project Highlights

+- 🎮 Games
+- 🤖 Basic AI / Chatbot projects
+- 🔐 Utility tools (password generator, etc.)
+- 📊 Data-based mini applications
+---

+## ⭐ Support

+If you find this repository helpful, consider giving it a ⭐ to show your support!

+---

+## 👨‍💻 Author

+**Rajatdev937**

+---

+💬 *"Code.
+Create.
+Learn.
+Repeat."*